Wahaj-Ali/spacetravelers-hub/README.md

 <div align="left">
   <h1>Project: Space Travelers' Hub</h1>

-## In this milestone We will Create the React group prokect:
+## In this milestone We will Create the React group project:

 > This is a React group project.